 Think of it as the essential final step in your tool maintenance routine.
 It’s the difference between a tool that lasts for years and one that needs constant repairs.
 The best oils are engineered to withstand high speeds and temperatures without breaking down.
 They penetrate deep between the teeth of the blades to flush out hair and debris while leaving a protective film that guards against wear and tear.
 Choosing an oil with these specific properties will keep your clippers running smoothly, extend their lifespan, and ultimately save you money on repairs and replacements down the road.
 It’s a small step that makes a huge impact on your daily work and the quality of your cuts.

-The Right Viscosity and Heat Resistance
+Why Viscosity and Heat Resistance Matter

 Viscosity is just a technical term for an oil's thickness or resistance to flow.
 For clippers, you need an oil that’s thin enough to penetrate the tight spaces between the blades but substantial enough to create a durable, protective film.
 This is key because the right oil is crucial for reducing friction.
 As the blades move back and forth thousands of times per minute, they generate a lot of heat.
 A good oil with the right viscosity creates a slick barrier that helps dissipate that heat, keeping your trimmers cool and comfortable for both you and your client.
 This ensures the motor doesn’t have to work overtime, leading to a longer-lasting tool.